pingcap/docs/tiup/tiup-mirror.md

     `package/hello-v0.0.1-linux-amd64.tar.gz` is created.

-2. Create a new repository and a private key, and grant ownership to the repository.
+2. Create a repository and a private key, and grant ownership to the repository.

     ```bash
     $ tiup mirror init /tmp/m